-Allowance for Loan Losses - The allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to earnings.
+Allowance for Loan Losses - The allowance for loan losses is established by management as an estimate to cover probable credit losses through a provision for loan losses charged to earnings.
 Loan losses are charged against the allowance when management believes the uncollectibility of a loan balance is confirmed.
 Subsequent recoveries, if any, are credited to the allowance.
 The Company's allowance for loan losses consists of specific valuation allowances established for probable losses on specific loans and general valuation allowances calculated based on historical loan loss experience for similar loans with similar characteristics and trends, judgmentally adjusted for general economic conditions and other qualitative risk factors internal and external to the Company.

-The allowance for loan losses is evaluated on a quarterly basis by management and is based upon management's review of the collectibility of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral, and prevailing economic conditions.
+The allowance for loan losses is evaluated on a quarterly basis by management and is based upon management's review of the collectability of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral, and prevailing economic conditions.
 This evaluation is inherently subjective, as it requires estimates that are susceptible to significant revision as more information becomes available.
 The determination of the adequacy of the allowance for loan losses is based on estimates that are particularly susceptible to significant changes in the economic environment and market conditions.
 In connection with the determination of the estimated losses on loans, management obtains independent appraisals for significant collateral.
-The bank subsidiary's loans are generally secured by specific items of collateral including real property, crops, livestock, consumer assets, and other business assets.
+Loans originated by the bank subsidiary are generally secured by specific items of collateral including real property, crops, livestock, consumer assets, and other business assets.